 Ever wonder why your child acts the way they do or how they understand the world around them?
 In this workshop we will:

-- Learn parenting strategies to promote healthy brain development.
+- Explore parenting strategies to promote healthy brain development.

-- Understand the importance of setting boundaries for the development of self-regulation skills and a healthy sense of self.
+- Understand the importance of setting boundaries for the development of a healthy sense of self and self-regulation.